Home Insurance Endorsements: A Complete Guide to Policy Riders

 What Are Home Insurance Endorsements?

-A standard homeowners insurance policy is built to cover the most common risks — fire, windstorm, theft, and liability.
+A standard homeowners insurance policy is built to cover the most common risks like fire, windstorm, theft, and liability.
 But every home and homeowner is different, and the gaps in a one-size-fits-all policy can be costly.
 That's where home insurance endorsements come in.

 Endorsements can work in several key ways: